ArieL-CanoY/cybersecurity/Operating System/Linux/Managing files and directories.md

 	x - execute permission

 	  ex.
+		  independently meaning that it will not affect other entity (user,group,other) for the permission

-		   chmod ug=w [filename] - set the user and group of a file to write only
+		   chmod ug=w [filename] - set the user and group of a file to write only and independently

-		   chmod u+x [filename] - add the user of a file to execute it
+		   chmod u+x [filename] - add the user of a file to execute it and independently

-		   chmod o-r [filename] - remove the read permission for other users
+		   chmod o-r [filename] - remove the read permission for other users and independently

 	-------------------------------------